 Expanding the PBV program allowed SDHC to allocate an additional 400 vouchers to provide housing to homeless and low-income families.
-The vouchers supplement the baseline of 39 project-based vouchers of which 33 served low-income families and 6 served the homeless.
-Of the PBV dedicated at inception of the initiative, an additional 200 vouchers would serve each population respectively, or a total of 233 dedicated to low-income families and 206 dedicated to the homeless.
+The vouchers supplement the baseline of 39 project-based vouchers of which 33 served low-income families and 6 served people experiencing homelessness.
+Of the PBV dedicated at inception of the initiative, an additional 200 vouchers would serve each population respectively, or a total of 233 dedicated to low-income families and 206 dedicated to people experiencing homelessness.

 Due to the City of San Diego's focus on addressing homelessness in the city, SDHC significantly expanded the number of vouchers dedicated to persons experiencing homelessness since implementation of the activity.
-SDHC committed 141 project-based vouchers during Fiscal Year 2022 for a total of 2,961 committed.
-Of the 2,961 units with project-based commitments, 2,191 units serve the homeless.
+SDHC committed 293 project-based vouchers during Fiscal Year 2023 for a total of 3,229 committed.
+Of the 3,229 units with project-based commitments, 2,403 units serve persons experiencing homelessness.
 Designating additional vouchers increased the range of housing options and housing opportunities to underserved families in San Diego.
 Outcomes of the activity are as follows:

-Expand the Project-Based Voucher Program Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+EXPAND THE PROJECT-BASED VOUCHER PROGRAM Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
 CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$28,400 \$23,570 \$12,883 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
 947 786 429 Yes HC #4: Displacement Prevention Number of homeless households at or below 80% AMI that would lose assistance or need to move (decrease).
 0 88 88 Yes